saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 <img src="assets/5.07G.png" alt="See Global Credentials" width="650"/>

 Now you can go to your project and set up your credentials.
-Go back to your Jenkins dashboard, choose the project you created, and then **Configure **in the menu.
+Go back to your Jenkins dashboard, choose the project you created, and then **Configure** in the menu.
 Scroll down, and under **Build Environment**, click the **Sauce Labs Options** checkbox.
 Make sure the credentials you just set up are listed here.

 You can configure a failed build to trigger things like e-mail messages or send information directly to Jira tickets.
 You can find out more[ here](https://plugins.jenkins.io/email-ext/).
-All you need to do to get started is go to Manage Jenkins > Manage Plugins and search for an email plugin in available plugins
+All you need to do to get started is go to **Manage Jenkins > Manage Plugins** and search for an email plugin in available plugins

 ### Running a Test with Sauce OnDemand and Sauce Connect

 This part is simple: to get a Sauce Connect Proxy tunnel up and running, all you’ll need to do is change one Jenkins configuration in your job.
 All of your tests will be routed through that tunnel.

-Click on your project name from your Jenkins dashboard (example: **Shallow Test Chrome 84 Windows 10) **>** Configure**.
-Under** Build Environment, **check the box that says** Sauce Labs Support**,** **then** **check the **Enable Sauce Connect **checkbox, and choose the global credentials you set up (or add new ones).
+Click on your project name from your Jenkins dashboard (example: **Shallow Test Chrome 84 Windows 10) > Configure**.
+Under **Build Environment**, check the box that says **Sauce Labs Support**,then check the **Enable Sauce Connect** checkbox, and choose the global credentials you set up (or add new ones).

 <img src="assets/5.07O.png" alt="Enable Sauce Connect" width="650"/>